Starting price: $999

 iPhone 14 Pro review: Software

 The iPhone 14 Pro comes with iOS 16 out of the box.
 We’ve already broken down everything iOS 16 for you over the course of the last few months, so be sure to check out our iOS 16 review if you’d like to learn more about all of the features.
+Apple continues to update its iPhone software, and the latest iOS 16.2 update includes a Pro-specific feature that gives you greater control over what appears when the always-on display is enabled.

 I have two things I like most about iOS 16: the lock screen and the Focus enhancements.
 The latter excited me because I recently took the time to hone in my Focus modes, and now I can set custom lock screens and filters to different Focus modes.
 I love this.